Context Attribution with Multi-Armed Bandit Optimization: Additional Experiment Details and Results

 \subsection{Datasets}

-\paragraph{SST-2 (Stanford Sentiment Treebank)}~\cite{socher2013recursive} This dataset consists of sentence-level sentiment classification examples where the model must determine whether a given sentence conveys a positive or negative sentiment.
-The context associated with each example is short and focused, and the target response is typically a single word (e.g., “positive” or “negative”).
-This compact structure allows us to assess attribution quality in minimal-context, high-precision settings where even small token-level perturbations can meaningfully alter the output.
+We evaluate our framework on three representative language generation benchmarks that cover distinct task types and context structures.
+HotpotQA targets sentence-level attribution in multi-hop question answering; CNN/DailyMail emphasizes sentence-level attribution for long-document summarization; and TyDi QA provides a diverse, multilingual context for evaluating information-seeking question answering.
+For computational feasibility, we randomly sample 1,000 validation instances from each dataset.

-\paragraph{Hotpot QA}~\cite{yang2018hotpotqa} HotpotQA is a multi-hop question answering benchmark that requires reasoning over multiple supporting documents to answer factoid questions.
-The context in each instance includes long passages, and the generated responses are significantly longer and more complex than in SST-2.
-This dataset is well-suited for evaluating attribution methods' ability to identify and distribute importance across interdependent and compositional segments of context—crucial for multi-hop reasoning.
+\paragraph{HotpotQA}~\cite{yang2018hotpotqa} HotpotQA is a multi-hop question answering benchmark requiring reasoning over multiple supporting documents to answer factoid questions.
+Each instance includes long passages, and the responses are more elaborate than standard QA tasks.
+We use sentences as the segments of interest for attribution.

-To balance comprehensiveness with computational feasibility, we randomly sample 500 validation instances from each dataset.
-This sample size reflects a practical trade-off, as methods like SHAP and ContextCite incur substantial computational overhead due to their reliance on numerous forward passes and combinatorial ablation, especially in long-context settings like HotpotQA.
+\paragraph{CNN/DailyMail}~\cite{see2017get} CNN/DailyMail is a large-scale abstractive summarization dataset where the task is to generate concise summaries of news articles.
+Contexts consist of long documents containing narrative and factual information, and the outputs are multi-sentence summaries.
+We select sentences as the segments of interest.

+\paragraph{TyDi QA}~\cite{clark2020tydi} TyDi QA is a benchmark for information-seeking question answering, grounded in Wikipedia contexts across multiple typologically diverse languages.
+Unlike the multi-hop reasoning in HotpotQA, TyDi QA focuses on identifying specific evidence from a provided context to answer user questions.
+We treat individual sentences as the segments of interest to evaluate the precision of our attribution framework in factual retrieval scenarios.